RobotMermaid/BCRA_API/README.md

 6. `heroku open -a limitless-eyrie-26993`

-  make run // to run locally docker desktop must be running
+  `make run` to run locally docker desktop must be running
-  note: throw error for missing params instead of defaults
+  note: should throw error for missing params instead of defaults

 ## To Do